BioinfoMachineLearning/DIPS-Plus/README.md

 # (Optional) Deactivate the currently-activated Conda environment:
 conda deactivate

-# (If on local machine - Optional) Perform a full update on the Conda environment described in 'environment.yml':
+# Perform a full update on the Conda environment described in 'environment.yml':
 conda env update -f environment.yml --prune

 # (Optional) To remove this long prefix in your shell prompt, modify the env_prompt setting in your .condarc file with: